qablet/qablet-contracts/docs/specifications/snapper.md

 "UPDATE": {
     "type": "snapper",
     "inp": ["SPX", "S_last", "A"],
-    "snap_fn": accumulator_update_fn,
+    "fn": accumulator_update_fn,
     "out": ["A", "S_last"],
 },
 ```

 Note: The values of the inputs will be a float, or a 1-D numpy array (e.g. the value of that variable in each Monte-Carlo path, or each point of a Finite Difference grid axis).
 All numpy arrays will be of the same size, or of length 1.
-The values of the output of the snap_fn must also be a scalar, of size 1, or same size as the inputs.
+The values of the output of the snapper **fn** must also be a scalar, of size 1, or same size as the inputs.
 A snapper written using arithmetic operations like `+`, `-`, `*`, and numpy functions would satisfy these requirements.